Reid G. Smith

 • Panel Member: Industrial case histories, SmithKline Beecham Pharmaceuticals Symposium on Assessment of the Value of R&D in Creating National and Corporate Prosperity, Cambridge, UK, October, 1995.

 • New Frontiers for Schlumberger.
-Cambridge University Petroleum Engineering Conference, September, 1995, Cambridge, UK
+Cambridge University Petroleum Engineering Conference, Cambridge, UK, September, 1995.

 • Redesigning R&D for Improved Oilfield Economics.
 AAPG International Conference and Exhibition, Nice, France, September, 1995.